sakoki/Genomic-Lab/Assignment_2_Sasagawa.Koki-master/lab2_notebook.md

 Ortholog is defined as the best reciprocal match between proteomes.
 After finding the best match, that protein must also match back to that same protein in a reverse test.

-Calculated in lab1 we found out that performing a water on two proteomes would take too long. blastp will allow us to perform this without taking too long.
+Calculated in lab1 we found out that performing a water on two proteomes would take too long. blastp will allow us to perform this much faster.

 Format the BLAST database by typing: